-Rotary Club of Nelson BayRotary International is an international service organisation whose stated purpose is to bring together business and professional leaders in order to provide humanitarian service and to advance goodwill and peace around the world. \$756.80 Donation towards pull-up banners to celebrate 100 years of Rotary in Australia and New Zealand.
-The banners will also illustrate Rotary's lengthy contribution to the Port Stephens community since 1956. --- ---------- ---
+Rotary Club of Nelson Bay Rotary International is an international service organisation whose stated purpose is to bring together business and professional leaders in \$756.80 Donation towards pull-up banners to celebrate 100 years of Rotary in Australia and New Zealand.
+The order to provide banners will also

+huma anitarian service and illustrate Rotary's

+to ad lvance goodwill and lengthy

+peac e around the world. contribution to the

+Port Stephens

+community since

+1956.